ahmaazouzi/javawebnotes/README.md

 ```
 - `<context-param>` should be listed under the `web-app` tag.
 Context params are app-wide.
 For specific servlets, **init params** are used.
 - `@MultipartConfig` annotation is used to control file upload.
 In a file descriptor, `<multipart-config>` tag can be put in a `<servlet>` tag to do the same job.

+## JSP:
+- **JSPs** combine java code, html tags, built-in jsp tags, custom jsp tags and expression language.
+They are used to create dynamic html pages.
+- JSPs are fancy servlets.
+They are compiled into java code.